harrystech/arthur-redshift-etl/cloudformation/README.md

 # Future improvements

-* Add cloudformation for SNS topics used in data pipeline
+* Add CloudFormation configuration for SNS topics used in data pipeline
 * Create a role to have permission to run cloudformation (bootstrap role)
-* Use notifications for cloud formation ("ETL News")
+* Use notifications during CloudFormation ("ETL News")